 Note: An internet connection is required to use this service.
-Note that there will be no public WiFi provided at Windmill 2015, but wifi for purchase will be avalible from SAT power.
+Note that there will be no free public WiFi provided at Windmill 2015, but wifi for purchase will be avalible from SAT power.

 The Swiss Draw format ensures that teams are ranked quickly according to their real strength and play close matches against opponents of similar strength.
 Windmill is proud to have successfully run this format for years.

 We have used the power ranking format to rank teams since 2013; power rankings assign a numeric value to each team - which represents its relative strength in relation to other teams - with the intention that the point differential in a game represents the difference in strength between the participating teams.
 Following completion of each round of play, a computer processes the match results and calculates each teams power ranking score based on the results of all of the games played thus far.

 For example: if Team Alice beats Team Bob with a score of 15-10 then this results in a power ranking strength of +2.5 to Team Alice and a strength of -2.5 to Team Bob (for that particular game).
 Of course it’s possible that some teams may complete more games then others following a particular round of play.
 Don’t fear; even though this makes it more difficult to assign power ranking scores to the teams, we use computer methods to optimize these numbers so that they best represent the known game outcomes as well as possible.